 Find SVT Specialist Near You

-SVT symptoms can last for a few minutes or several hours and may start and stop suddenly.
-The primary reported feeling is palpitations (noticeable and often uncomfortable) and a rapid pulse.
+Symptoms of supraventricular tachycardia (SVT) can last a few minutes to several hours and may start and stop suddenly.
+The most common symptom experienced is noticeable, and often uncomfortable, palpitations, as well as a rapid pulse.

 - Shortness of breath

-If a person’s SVT requires treatment beyond lifestyle changes, medications may be prescribed to suppress or reduce SVT episodes.
+If your SVT requires treatment beyond lifestyle changes, we may prescribe medications to control your heart rate or heart rhythm.